DragonL40/logseq/pages/General Biology_ Organismal Biology and Evolution (120).md

 	  $$C^RC^R \times C^BC^B = C^RC^B$$
 	- red $\times$ blue = purple
 - What about a cross involving multiple characters?
+- What do we mean by evolutionary relationship?
 -